telerik/maui-docs/controls/templatedbutton/configuration.md

 ## Font Options

-The following porperties specifies the font options that apply to the content when `Content` is `string` and `ContentTemplate` is not set.
+The following properties specifies the font options that apply to the content when `Content` is `string` and `ContentTemplate` is not set.

 * `FontFamily` (`string`)&mdash;Specifies the font family of the `Label.Text`.
 * `FontSize` (`double`)&mdash;Specifies the font size in pixels of the `Label.Text`.